aruniyengar/storage-manager/README.md

     public Database getDatabase();
 ~~~

 When Object Storage is being used, it may be desirable to access Object Storage in ways which go beyond the methods offered by the KeyValue interface.
-The Java library for OpenStack Storage (JOSS) [Javaswift] provides a convenient Java interface for using Object Storage.
+The Java library for OpenStack Storage (JOSS) provides a convenient Java interface for using Object Storage.
 The following KeyValueObjectStorage method returns a Container object which allows application programs to access the data store using JOSS:
 ~~~ java
      /**
       * Return underlying container for applications to explicitly use.